cdrummey216/whoami/whoami.md

 'Framing the world' refers to the mental labor undertaken by an individual that is aimed at deciphering and integrating the truth that is available in the present moment.
 Who am I?
 What am I?
 How did I get here?
 What am I doing?

 'Framing the world' begins with the ultimate source of truth for an individual, which is their own identification.
 Truly, the ways in which someone identifies themselves flows naturally from their sense of self.
 Who can say whether individual's answer to 'Who am I?' and 'Who are you?' is untrue?
-If someone believes in the accuracy of their answer and it is also not contradicted by some other externalization of the self, then the answer is true.
+If someone believes in the accuracy of their answer and it is also not contradicted by some other externalization of the Self, then the answer is true.

 I am who I say I am.